-For this deployment example, we will configure two device groups: one for the Root AP and one for the non-root APs, creating two Profiles: one Profile configured for the root AP and one Profile configured for the non-root APs.
+For this deployment example, we will configure two device groups: one for the Root AP and one for the non-root APs, creating two configuration Profiles.

-Mesh Point is supported on ExtremeWireless AP39xx, Wi-Fi 6 and Universal AP models.
+Mesh Point is supported on ExtremeWireless AP39xx, Wi-Fi 6 AP models.
 The mesh network must contain only AP39xx access points or only Wi-Fi 6 access points.
 You cannot combine the AP39xx platform with the Wi-Fi 6 access point platforms in a single mesh network.